-Meeting the Unplanned Need
+Meeting the Unplanned Need - Tax Credit Emergency Response - Winter 2017

-The steep decline in Low Income Housing Tax Credits following the 2016 election required quick action using Measure A1 funds in order to preserve the projects that were already under development.
-To save these projects before the Bond was issued, the Board of Supervisors provided an early award of funds from the Base City Allocation to projects located in Alameda, Berkeley, Oakland, Pleasanton, and San Leandro.
+The steep decline in the value of Low Income Housing Tax Credits following the 2016 election required quick action using Measure A1 funds in order to preserve the projects that were already under development.
+To save these projects before the bond was issued, the Board of Supervisors provided an early award of funds from the Base City Allocation to projects located in Alameda, Berkeley, Oakland, Pleasanton and San Leandro.